FIT2082/28760700_RESEARCH_NOTEBOOK/week7.md

 This week my task was to create the final floorplan for which the main public area of the station is to be created from.
-This task prooved more difficult than I thought as I had to survey the station myself.
+This task proved more difficult than I thought as I had to survey the station myself.

 I began by going to Flinders Street Station and information the information desk of my intentions and ask for any possible